GLOBAL MARKETS-World stocks jump as Bank of Japan rate goes sub-zero

 * BOJ unexpectedly adopts negative rates in big stimulus step

-* Oil gains on hopes major oil exporters to reach deal (Adds close of European bond, stock markets)
+* Oil gains on hopes major oil exporters reach deal (Adds U.S. market opening, byline, dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, Jan 29 (Reuters) - Global equities jumped and the yen slumped on Friday after the Bank of Japan stunned markets by adopting negative interest rates, while hopes the U.S. Federal Reserve will slow the pace of future rate hikes also underpinned stock gains.
+NEW YORK, Jan 29 (Reuters) - Global equities jumped and the yen slumped against the dollar after the Bank of Japan stunned markets by introducing negative interest rates, while hopes the U.S. Federal Reserve will slow the pace of future rate hikes also underpinned stock gains.

 The BOJ unexpectedly cut a benchmark rate below zero in another bold move to stimulate the Japanese economy as volatile markets and slowing global growth threaten the central bank’s efforts to overcome deflation.